This article tracks Mahindra & Mahindra Limited or M&M Limited’s automotive sector vehicle sales and farm equipment sector tractor sales.

-Moreover, Mahindra & Mahindra Limited is publicly traded on the Bombay Stock Exchange and National Stock Exchange of India.
+Moreover, Mahindra & Mahindra Limited is publicly traded on the Bombay Stock Exchange and the National Stock Exchange of India.

 Mahindra produces not only automotive products such as passenger and commercial vehicles but also farm equipment, including tractors and farming machinery.

-The company plays an important role in India’s economy by employing hundreds of thousands of people and its product brand names are well recognized across the country.
+The company plays an important role in India’s economy by employing hundreds of thousands of people and its product brand names are well-recognized across the country.